YoruAlptraum/whatsapp-agent-nodejs/README.md

 ngrok http 3000 --url=[subdomain].ngrok-free.app
 ```

-need to download ngrok agent and create a ngrok account
+need to download ngrok agent and create a ngrok account (only need to configure authtoken once)

 ## Testing